Li Ka-shing's Hutchison says may sell stake in UK phone firm Three

 The result was in line with an average estimate for net profit of HK$31.03 billion, according to 10 analysts polled by Reuters.
 Turnover stood at HK$316.32 billion.

-Its infrastructure arm, Cheung Kong Infrastructure Holdings Ltd, saw its 2015 profit fall 65 percent without one- off gains from asset sales notched in the previous year.
+Its infrastructure arm, Cheung Kong Infrastructure Holdings Ltd (1038.HK), saw its 2015 profit fall 65 percent without one- off gains from asset sales notched in the previous year.

-(Recasts to lead on potential stake sale refiled to add contact details at end of text.)

-(Reporting by Donny Kwok and Michelle Price; Editing by Denny Thomas and Greg Mahlich)
+(Reporting by Donny Kwok and Michelle Price; Editing by Denny Thomas and)

-PYONGYANG North Korean state media warned on Tuesday of a nuclear attack on the United States at any sign of American aggression as a U.S. Navy strike group steamed toward the western Pacific.

-MOSCOW President Vladimir Putin said on Tuesday that Russia had information that the United States was planning to launch new missile strikes on Syria, and that there were plans to fake chemicals weapons attacks there.